Feeling overwhelmed or suicidal, or know someone who does?

-Jordan speaks out about the dangers of toxic male stereotypes and why it is important for young men to talk about mental health - see his Interview from Suffolk Mind World Suicide Prevention Day
+Jordan spoke out about the dangers of toxic male stereotypes and why it is important for boys and young men to talk about mental health in his Interview back in 2018, on Suffolk Mind World Suicide Prevention Day

 Talk to CALM (Campaign Against Living Miserably).
 CALM provides support to boys and men who are down or have hit a wall for any reason, and need to talk about it.
 Call their helpline: 0800 58 58 58 (Open every day from 5pm – Midnight.
 Calls are free from most mobile networks.)
 They have Webchat available on their website.

 How to talk to someone you're worried about